 - Someone you and your family can trust.
 When you have a relationship with an estate attorney, you have a trusted resource who can answer your questions.
 Most importantly, your attorney is someone your family can turn to, should you become incapacitated, or after you have passed away.
 While your loved ones might be upset and grieving, your estate planning attorney is someone to guide them through estate settlement.

 An estate planning attorney is far more than a provider of services.
 He or she is a professional who is prepared to “go the distance” at your side.
 Don’t delay the important task of creating your estate plan.
-Schedule a consultation with an estate planning attorney who will give you peace of mind.
+Schedule a consultation with a Chester County estate planning attorney who will give you peace of mind.